CARING: Connected, Automated, Resilient, and Intelligent Networks Group

 Undergraduate Students

-Shakira Mangrio is a junior in Systems Engineering at George Mason University.
+Shakira Mangrio is a senior in Systems Engineering at George Mason University.
 While working towards her degree, she earned a Data Analytics Certification.
 Her research interests include sustainability and data analytics.
 Outside of academics, she is involved with numerous nonprofits in her community, and in her free time enjoys playing the guitar and dancing.

 Former Master’s Students